Watching the Wildlife

-"Watching the Wildlife" is the seventh and last single by British pop band Frankie Goes to Hollywood.
-Released on 23 February 1987, it is taken from the album Liverpool.
+"Watching the Wildlife" is the seventh and last single by English pop band Frankie Goes to Hollywood.
+Released on 23 February 1987, it is the most radio friendly of the three singles from Liverpool going for a Beatlesque approach with string orchestration and psychedelic guitar riffs.

-Of the three singles culled from Liverpool, "Watching the Wildlife" is the most radio-friendly, lacking the rocky sound of "Rage Hard" and "Warriors of the Wasteland".
-However, the single only reached number 28 on the UK Singles Chart and #23 in Germany.
-It is also the only one of the three Liverpool singles not to have a CD single release at that time and the mix used on the 7" vinyl single has never appeared on a UK issued compact disc, but a German 4-track single was bundled with the Bang!/Hard On CD/DVD set and apparently contains the mix in question, said mix also features on Frankie Said, Salvo's "best of" offering from 2012.
-The 1988 Record Collector magazine discography of the band contains a listing for a UK CD single, complete with catalogue number, but this was an error based on assumption.
-To date, no original 1987 copy has come to light, not even in a promotional form, and can be safely disregarded as fiction.
+It is also the only one of the three Liverpool singles not to have a CD single release at that time and the mix used on the 7" vinyl single has never appeared on a UK-issued compact disc.
+The single only reached number 28 on the UK Singles Chart and #23 in Germany.

+Background

+Bassist Mark O'Toole explained that the song is "basically a story of someone going through their life doing the things they normally do — like the girls putting out the washing and stuff like that."

 The 7" packaging made reference to animals, with a panda and dolphin on the sleeve.
-The cassette single made more references to sexual intercourse.
-To wit, the instrumental mix was dubbed "The Condom Mix" on the cassette single.
+The cassette single more references to sexual intercourse with the instrumental mix being dubbed "The Condom Mix" on the cassette single.
 The promotional condom that was to be distributed with each single would have stopped the single sales counting towards the UK charts as the official chart provider had introduced new rules to this effect, so the idea was abandoned.
 Promotional copies complete with the condom do exist, however.

-The single also features a track, "The Waves" on the B-side.
+Music video

+The song's accompanying music video was directed by Mike Portelly.

+Critical reception

+Upon its release as a single, Jerry Smith of Music Week praised "Watching the Wildlife" as a "dynamic number whose dramatic piano and thundering beat sweep Holly Johnson's vocals along".
+He added that it "should do much to revive their flagging fortunes."
+Roger Morton of Record Mirror said of the single, "The fact that you're supposed to get a CONDOM with the cassette version of this could lead to irksome speculation about the title.
+So let's just say that giving away prophylactics is a GOOD IDEA, and if this piece of swinging, brassy, orchestral bombast wasn't all swollen up like an inflated Durex, it might have been too."